CozartKevin/JUCE-Tutorials/1. Getting Started/Create a basic AudioMIDI plugin/Part 1 - Setting up/README.md

 More confusion on the tutorial description.
 In "Set up plug-in debugging (Optional) the "To access the host go to" means that the projucer project that contains the Plug-In Host is in the default install location where you have JUCE located.  for me it was in F:\Juce Library\JUCE
 There was confusion as I didn't inference what they meant with just the pathing.

-After figuring out where to find the plug-in host the rest fell into place.
+Next issue is when you run/debug the PlugInHost and select the vst3 from the tutorial project it loads to 7% and hits a breakpoint about JUCE_ASSERT_MESSAGE_THREAD
+    FIX: Seems removing one of the default VST3 Plugin paths solves the crash.
+        -Wanted to add the original path however I am unable to get the path to come back to run further tests after removing.
+I am going to assume that the path was the "C:\Program Files\Common Files\VST3 as discussed in the tutorial.